AJ1701/resize-raspberry-pi-centos/README.md

 Author Information
 ------------------
-Written by [A.J.
-Scgalski](https://github.com/AJ1701).
+Written by [A.J.](https://github.com/ajski1701).
 Please see my GitHub account for my contact email.

 Contributing
 ------------